Bonded warehouse: Free warehouse

 A Public Bonded Warehouse is a building or premises guarded and locked by customs.
 Anyone can store goods within this building or premises.

 Special economic zone or Free zone

 Unlike a free warehouse, a special economic zone is not a building or premises, but a location which has been carefully charted and recorded.
 Sometimes these areas are known as bonded logistics parks.

 Implementation

 Depending on different countries, it is difficult to choose what kind of warehouse should be chosen for different situations, for example, goods may be entered for temporary warehouse and afterwards for local consumption or they may be transported outbound to another country and placed in a warehouse or entered into a warehouse waiting for retailers to transfer them.

-Under such a complex circumstances, many importers and exporters try to use automation to help manage issues in bonded warehouse which, to some extent, can respond rapidly to customer orders and dispatch products.
+Under such complex circumstances, many importers and exporters try to use automation to help manage issues in bonded warehouse which, to some extent, can respond rapidly to customer orders and dispatch products.